PURPOSE OF VIDEOUROLOGYTM

 Letters to the Editor

-Comments from viewers regarding previously published videos will be accepted at the Editors’ discretion.
+Comments from viewers regarding previously published videos will be considered by the Editor.
 The letter must not exceed 200 words.
 The authors of the video will be requested to respond.
-The letter and the authors’ response will be attached to the related video as an addendum to the abstract.

 After the video is published it may not be published elsewhere without explicit permission from the Publisher.
 While personal copies of the video can be downloaded and saved for personal use only, any systematic download that would create a new database will not be allowed.